goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

           default=u"",
           required=False)

-The interface defined here is your schema for the object.
+The interface defined here is your schema for the main application object.
 There are two fields defined in the schema.
 The first one is ``name`` and the second one is ``description``.
-The schema is also can be used to auto-generate web forms.
+This schema can later can be used to auto-generate web forms.

 Implementing Interface
 ~~~~~~~~~~~~~~~~~~~~~~

-Schema is kind of blueprint for your objects, schema define the
-contracts for the objects.
-Once you have schema ready, you can
+A schema can be described as a blueprint for your objects as it
+defines the fields that the object must implement and the contracts
+that it must fulfil.
+Once written you can create some concrete
-create some concrete classes which implement the schema.
+classes which implement your schema.

 Next, you need to implement this interface.
 To implement
 ``IContainer``, you can inherit from ``zope.site.folder.Folder``.